 Funded from 2009 - 2014

-The VBSPCA has received grants from Grey Muzzle for their HOPE program.
-This program was launched in October 2008 to help pet owners with pet food and veterinary expenses so that owners could keep their pets instead of relinquishing them to a shelter.
-Grey Muzzle helps with expenses for senior dog owners, which includes over 75% of the applicants to the program.
+The Virginia Beach SPCA (VBSPCA) has received grants from Grey Muzzle for medical care for adoptable dogs and their HOPE program.
+The HOPE program was launched in October 2008 to help pet owners with pet food and veterinary expenses so that owners could keep their pets instead of relinquishing them to a shelter.
+Grey Muzzle helps with expenses for senior dog owners, which includes over 75% of the applicants to the program

 About Virginia Beach SPCA